adhipradhana/BattleRoyale/README.md

 * generateStep - number of steps to generate new bullet packs

 ### reward_system_config.yaml file
-itemFoundReward - reward for getting bullet pack bulletHitReward - reward for hitting enemy killReward - reward for killing enemy winReward - reward for winning the game moveReward - reward for moving per 1 block (aggressive agent) deathPunishment - punishment for dying bulletMissPunishment - punishment for bullet miss damagePunishment - punishment for getting hit by bullet movePunishment - punishment for moving per 1 block (passive agent)
+The followings are reward system configuration that can be changed :
+* itemFoundReward - reward for getting bullet pack
+* bulletHitReward - reward for hitting enemy
+* killReward - reward for killing enemy
+* winReward - reward for winning the game
+* moveReward - reward for moving per 1 block (aggressive agent)
+* deathPunishment - punishment for dying
+* bulletMissPunishment - punishment for bullet miss
+* damagePunishment - punishment for getting hit by bullet
+* movePunishment - punishment for moving per 1 block (passive agent)

 ## Agents
 ### Type